 We will invite faculty and staff to submit proposals for 2019 group programs in July 2018.

-- The program should have a professional component that may be defined as a practicum, research or internship.
+- The program should have a professional component that can be defined as a practicum, research or internship.

-- There should be a sustained duration abroad of at least six weeks, but preferably eight weeks or more.
+- The experience should be at least six weeks, preferably eight weeks or more.

-- Group size should be approximately four to eight students.
+- The group size should be four to eight students.